confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream.md

 Create a new stream with the specified columns and properties.

-If the IF NOT EXISTS clause is present, the statement doesn't fail if the stream doesn't exist.
+If the IF NOT EXISTS clause is present, the statement won't fail if a stream with the same name already exists.

 A ksqlDB STREAM is a stream of _facts_.
 Each fact is immutable and unique.